mitsuba-renderer/drjit/docs/unused/gpu.rst

 building blocks of neural networks.
 When evaluating typical simulation code that mainly consists of much simpler arithmetic (e.g. additions, multiplications, etc.), the resulting memory traffic and scheduling overheads induce severe bottlenecks.
-An early prototype of Enoki provided a ``TorchArray<T>`` type that carried out operations using PyTorch's eager mode, and the low performance of this combination eventually motivated us to develop the technique based on JIT compilation introduced in the previous section.
+An early prototype of Dr.Jit provided a ``TorchArray<T>`` type that carried out operations using PyTorch's eager mode, and the low performance of this combination eventually motivated us to develop the technique based on JIT compilation introduced in the previous section.